 The VA Research Compliance Officer is responsible for monitoring the research conduct and documentation of VA investigators.

-2.I Joint Office for Compliance Research Billing (Research Billing)
+2.I Research Billing Compliance (RBC)

-University of Iowa Health Care, through the Joint Office for Compliance, has procedures for investigators related to billing for items and services within research studies.
+University of Iowa Health Care has procedures for investigators related to billing for items and services occurring within research studies.
 The procedures will streamline and centralize the research billing process, and address the risks associated with inappropriate billing to Medicare and other third party payers.
-Direct questions regarding the policy and/or procedures to the Joint Office for Compliance at: researchbilling@healthcare.uiowa.edu or via phone.
+Direct questions regarding the policy and/or procedures can be found on their website or by contacting them at: researchbilling@healthcare.uiowa.edu

 2.J Clinical Research Unit (CRU)

-The Institute for Clinical and Translational Science Research Protocol Review Committee reviews all protocols that propose to use the Clinical Research Unit.
-Each protocol is evaluated for scientific merit and utilization of CRU resources.
-Two reviewers also critique the protocols.
+The Institute for Clinical and Translational Science Research Clinical Research Unit reviews all protocols that propose to use the Clinical Research Unit.
 This committee does not share its deliberations with the University of Iowa IRB unless there are specific subject protection issues raised.
 Should such issues arise, the CRU notifies the IRB-01 Chair in writing following its deliberations.
 If the Chair agrees that the issue(s) are related to subject protection, the Chair will require the Principal Investigator to submit a modification to address the identified issue(s).

-It is not a requirement to obtain CRU Advisory Committee approval prior to final approval by the University of Iowa IRB.
-The CRU Program Executive Director or the Associate/Assistant Program Executive Director may not Chair the CRU.
-Individuals receiving salary support from the CRU grant shall not be voting members of the CRU.
-Members of the CRU are excused from the meeting if protocols they participate in are being discussed.

 2.K Nursing Research Committee (NRC)